 I study this beaut, on strong Tithonia (Mexican Sunflower) and Thank G-d that I am among the few, the fortunate, who head out to see such magnificent creatures.

 What did I learn here?
-A thousand miles of travel, to the National Butterfly Center in Mission, Texas, and I was rippin’ to meet new butterflies.
+A thousand miles of travel, to the National Butterfly Center in Mission, Texas near the border wall.
+I was rippin’ to meet new butterflies.
 Did I?
 If you are a friend of wingedbeauty.com, you know we did!
 So many new ones that I’ve shared here, and just about an equal number of butterflies that refused to stick around, leaving me without images of them.

 So this instant riveted me.
 Those orange spots were as vividly red and the black spots within them were starkly black.
 The head had a smart orange cap, as did the tips of the antennae.
 I did have this recurring thought that she looked an awful lot like a Gray hairstreak.